What can you expect with pesticide treatment

 Always ask your pest professional for advice about how long to wait before washing the floors after treatment, when to “unpack” and any other precautions you may need to take after treatment.

-This is why the whole kill on contact idea is unrealistic.
-Chemical treatment is hard on you because your pest control person is going to tell you that you must sleep in your bed and act as bait so they can feed (on you) and drag their bellies through the poison.
+This is why the whole kill on contact idea is unrealistic and frankly a huge disservice to people suffering from bed bugs.
+Pesticide treatment for bed bugs is hard on you because your pest control person is going to tell you that you must sleep in your bed and act as bait so they can feed (on you) and drag their bellies through the poison.
 I’m sorry, that is the ugly truth and why heat treatment is so popular.

 It is likely your pest company will use at least two different pesticides in your home, including a long-acting residual pesticide and some formula with diatomaceous earth a form of silica that dries the exoskeleton of insects out and is also in those little bags in your vitamins to keep moisture out.